How to Invest in Perplexity AI in 2026

 - Andy Konwinski: The co-founder of Databricks.

-This founding team has a singular mission statement for Perplexity: everyone in the world should have the information they need, as fast as possible.
+This founding team's belief is that everyone in the world should have the information they need, as fast as possible.

 Perplexity's business model

-Perplexity operates on a freemium model, where users get its core features for free but can upgrade to a paid subscription for image uploads and other features.
+It uses a freemium model, where users can access some of its core features for free but need to upgrade to a paid subscription for access to more tools and higher usage limits.

 How much is Perplexity worth?